PartCo: Part-Level Correspondence Priors Enhance Category Discovery: Experiments

-where $h$ represents the optimal permutation that aligns the predicted cluster assignments with the true labels.
-Additionally, we report the $\textit{ACC}$ values separately for the `All', `Old', and `New' classes to provide a detailed evaluation of the model's performance across different category groups.

-\textbf{Implementation details.} We integrate our PartCo framework with the widely used parametric model SimGCD~\citep{wen2023parametric} and the SOTA non-parametric GCD method SelEx~\citep{RastegarECCV2024}, employing DINO-variants~\citep{oquab2023dinov2,simeoni2025dinov3} pretrained weights.
-For SimGCD~\citep{wen2023parametric}, the feature dimension from the backbone $\phi$ is set to $768$.
+\textbf{Implementation details.} We integrate our PartCo framework with the widely used parametric models SimGCD~\cite{wen2023parametric}, SPTNet~\cite{wang2024sptnet}, FlipClass~\cite{lin2024flipped} and the non-parametric GCD method SelEx~\cite{RastegarECCV2024}, employing DINO-variants~\cite{oquab2023dinov2,simeoni2025dinov3} pretrained weights.
+For SimGCD~\cite{wen2023parametric}, the feature dimension from the backbone $\phi$ is set to $768$.
 The projection head $\psi$, the part projection head $\psi_{\text{p}}$ and the final block of $\phi$ are optimized using the SGD optimizer with an initial learning rate of $0.1$, which decays to $0.001$ following a cosine annealing schedule, and the balancing factor $\lambda_{b}$ is fixed at $0.35$.
 Both models are trained for $200$ epochs with a batch size of $128$.
 All input images are resized to $224 \times 224$ and augmented to match the DINO pretrained model settings.
 All results are on a single NVIDIA RTX 4090; PartCo adds no inference cost.
-The part-level label construction takes around 5--180 min depending on dataset size (Tab.~\ref{tab:datasets}, supp. material).
+The part-level label construction takes around 5--180 min depending on the dataset size (Tab.~\ref{tab:datasets}, supp. material).
+Computational overhead analysis is provided in supp. material, Sec.~\ref{supp:exp-details}.